 You should have lots to drink when you have a high-fibre diet or fibre supplements.
 Aim to drink at least two litres (about 8-10 cups) per day.
 Try to obtain your fluid intake mainly from water, but tea, coffee and herbal teas all contribute.
 Fizzy drinks and juice drinks contain a lot of sugar so try to limit these.
 If you want to include fruit juice, one 150 ml glass each day only counts as a portion of fruit.
 Choose varieties that are 100% fruit juice and do not contain added sugar.

 Paracetamol can ease pain if a high-fibre diet or fibre supplements do not help so much to ease pain.
 Other types of painkiller are not usually used for diverticular disease.
+Anti-inflammatory drugs (NSAIDs) and opioid medicines should particularly be avoided as these can cause perforation.

 What is the treatment for diverticulitis?